isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

-`Examination for Discovery`: Oral questioning under oath by the opposing lawyer `Discovery of Documents`: Each party must list and share all relevant documents in their possession
+`Examination for Discovery`: Oral questioning under oath by the opposing lawyer `Discovery of Documents`: Each party must list and share all relevant documents in their possession `Limitation Period`: Time limit to start legal proceedings `Basic Limitation Period`: Starts when the claim is discovered (usually 2 years long) `Ultimate Limitation Period`: On the date of the act or omission itself (usually 15 years) **Public Law**
+* Criminal Law
+	* Deals with offences against the state/society
+* Constitutional Law
+	* Governs the structure and powers of government under the constitution

+**Private Law
+* Tort Law
+	* Civil wrongs between individual
+* Contract Law
+	* Governs agreements between individuals/entities